roberthoward/manager-README/README.md

 * I typically reserve weekends strictly for family time and to evolve my technical skills.
 This is my choice.
 I do not expect that you are going to work or conduct your learnings on the weekend.
 I might email you things, but unless the thing says URGENT, it can always wait until work begins for you on Monday.

-* I take vacations.
+* I take vacations (and turn off my work phone).
 You should, too.
 Disconnected from work is when I do some of my best work.
+[Note: before I leave I will leave a bat phone number for emergencies with a member of the team]

 # North Star Principles